raspberrypilearning/create-your-own-world/en/step_8.md

 --- /task ---

 --- task ---
-Add some code to the `person` sprite, so that the person talks to the `player` sprite.
+Add some code to the `person` sprite so that the person talks to the `player` sprite.
 This code is very similar to the code you added to your `sign` sprite:

 ![person](images/person.png)